-The Company, the Investment Manager and RBC have entered into the Placing Agreement, pursuant to which RBC has agreed, subject to certain conditions, to use its reasonable endeavours to procure Placees for the New Shares made available in the Initial Placing and/or any Subsequent Placing (as applicable).
-The Company, the Investment Manager and RBC may also enter into a subsequent placing agreement in connection with any Subsequent Placing, the material terms of which are expected to be as summarised in relation to the Placing Agreement.
+The Company, the Investment Manager, RBC and Jefferies have entered into the Placing Agreement, pursuant to which RBC and Jefferies have agreed, subject to certain conditions, to use their respective reasonable endeavours to procure Placees for the New Shares made available in the Initial Placing and/or any Subsequent Placing (as applicable).
+The Company, the Investment Manager, RBC and Jefferies may also enter into a subsequent placing agreement in connection with any Subsequent Placing, the material terms of which are expected to be as summarised in relation to the Placing Agreement.

-New Shares made available in the Initial Placing or Subsequent Placings may only be acquired by Placees in "offshore transactions" as defined in and pursuant to Regulation S. New Shares may not be offered or sold to investors in the United States or to, or for the benefit of, US Persons.
+New Shares made available in the Initial Placing or Subsequent Placings may only be acquired by Placees that are: (i) US Persons who are QIBs and QPs; and (ii) investors who are not US Persons outside of the United States in "offshore transactions" as defined in and pursuant to Regulation S. New Shares may not be offered or sold to investors in the United States or to, or for the benefit of, US Persons, except pursuant to an exemption from the registration requirements of the US Securities Act for offers and sales of securities that do not involve any public offering contained in Section 4(a)(2) of the US Securities Act and analogous exemptions under state securities laws.

-The terms and conditions of the Initial Placing and Subsequent Placings are set out in Appendix 1 of this Securities Note.
+The terms and conditions of the Initial Placing and Subsequent Placings are set out in Part II of this Securities Note.
 These terms and conditions should be read carefully before a commitment is made.

-Further details of the terms of the Placing Agreement, including the fees payable to RBC, are detailed in paragraphs 11.2 to 11.6 of Part VIII of the Registration Document.
+Further details of the terms of the Placing Agreement, including the fees payable to RBC and Jefferies, are detailed in paragraphs 8.2 to 8.8 of Part VIII of the Registration Document.